super-ys/Vue-ChatRoom/sql.md

     friend_id: char(10) not null commit '好友'
 )
 -- 好友查询语法
-select friend_id as friends from User where user_id ='?' union all select user_id as friends from User where friend_id = '?'
+select friend_id as friends from Relationship where user_id ='?' union all select user_id as friends from Relationship where friend_id = '?'

 Drop table if exist "Group";
 create table 'Group'(